A Man for All Seasons (Better to be right with God, than approved by the King.)

 That Thing You Do (A delightful movie about a more innocent time.)

-Three Days of the Condor (C.I.A. intrigue at its best.)
+Three Days of the Condor (C.I.A. intrigue at its best.
+In a conspiratorial world, where do we find safety?)

 Treasure of the Sierra Madre (An accurate and faithful depiction of how greed can and will destroy a soul.
 “We don’t need no stinkin’ badges!”)